durzal1/VQ-VAE/README.md

 # Intro
-Complex Computer Vision Project that consisted of training a VQ-VAE GAN from scratch to create AI Generated flowers.
+Complex Computer Vision Project that consisted of training a VQ-VAE GAN from scratch to create AI-generated flowers.

-Here is the evolution of the model from various epochs.
-The image to the top is AI generated and to the bottom is what it should be.

 # Explanation of model